bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbit.md

 We provide two methods for computing periodic orbits (PO):

-1. one (Trapezoid) based on finite differences to discretize a Cauchy problem
+1. one (Trapezoid) based on finite differences to discretize a Cauchy problem,
-2. one (Collocation) based on orthogonal collocation to discretize a Cauchy problem
+2. one (Collocation) based on orthogonal collocation to discretize a Cauchy problem,
-3. two (Shooting) based on the flow associated to a Cauchy problem
+3. two (Shooting) based on the flow associated to a Cauchy problem.

 It is important to understand the pro and cons of each method to compute PO in large dimensions.